Theodore Epp

 Theodore H. Epp (January 27, 1907 – October 13, 1985) was an American Protestant Christian clergyman, writer, and radio evangelist.
-Epp was the founding director of the Back to the Bible radio broadcast and speaker on the program from 1939–1985.
+Epp was the founding director of the Back to the Bible radio broadcast and speaker on the program from 1939 to 1985.
 As of 1999 the program was heard worldwide on over 800 stations in eight languages.

 Early years and education

 Epp was born in Oraibi, Arizona, the son of Russian Mennonite immigrants.
 His parents were missionaries to the Hopi Indians there.
 After graduating from Oklahoma Bible Academy, Epp attended Hesston College, Hesston, Kansas, and the Bible Institute of Los Angeles (now Biola University).
 Epp received a ThM degree in 1932 from Southwestern Baptist Theological Seminary in Fort Worth, Texas.